First-year students: apply now! Applications for the 2021-2022 academic year are now open here, and will close at 11:59 p.m. on February 15.

 It is quite possible that we work with some of the coolest people in the city of Omaha.
 We are so thankful to them for allowing us to come participate in their work, weekly.

-Our students go participate in what we like to call “relational service” every week.
-Students go to the same place each week so that they can build relationships and learn from those.
-Because of our great partnerships, we get to learn from people that we meet at community meals, community gardens, bike shops, schools, after school programs, ESL classes, GED classes, homeless shelter drop-in centers, & recovery celebration meetings.
-Students do about 3 hours of service at their site each week.
-All students are transported to-and-from service in a Creighton van with a van-certified driver.
+Our students participate in relational service in the Cortina Community.
+Students go to the same place each week so relationships can be built.
+Because of our great partnerships, we learn from people that we meet at community meals, community gardens, bike shops, schools, after school programs, ESL classes, GED classes, homeless shelter drop-in centers, & recovery celebration meetings.
+Students participate in about 3 hours of service at their site each week.
+All students are transported to and from service in a Creighton van with a van-certified driver.

 Every Sunday evening, the community comes together to delve into a topic for an hour.
 Some of our time will be filled with a speaker or panel of speakers, film or documentary, or activity.
 Many times, we break off into small groups to process the topic with one another.
 Conversation is rich and time together is sweet.
 But also, we are a pretty diverse community, so sometimes we have a lot of work to do during this time.